-• Currently, 31 states' laws include provisions to prevent the jailing of people who possess small amounts of marijuana, at least for a first offense.
-Those states are: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, Vermont, Virginia, and Washington.
+• Currently, 32 states' laws include provisions to prevent the jailing of people who possess small amounts of marijuana, at least for a first offense.
+Those states are: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Dakota, Vermont, Virginia, and Washington.
 Most of these states instead impose a civil fine.
-In 18 of the states, marijuana is legal for adults 21 and older.
+In 13 of the states, marijuana is legal for adults 21 and older.
+In South Dakota, the voterenacted law has not taken effect yet due to a court challenge.